dnsimple/dnsimple-support/content/articles/differences-between-a-cname-alias-url.markdown

 ---
 title: Differences Among A, CNAME, ALIAS, and URL records
-excerpt: Understanding the differences between the A, CNAME, ALIAS, and URL records.
+excerpt: Understanding the differences among the A, CNAME, ALIAS, and URL records.
 categories:
 - DNS
 ---